 I know of an elderly couple who enjoys welcoming people consistently into their home and bravely make specialty foods.
 They might have been the last people one would expect to do this especially because of their failing health and tiring age.
 It all started because they had a welcoming heart!

 Even those with a heart for welcoming people may be hesitant to do it because of the hard work of preparing food and home.
 Martha forgot to spend time with the special guest whom she herself invited and started to complain.
 Her problem was she got preoccupied with much serving.

-Some may be overtly conscious about impressive presentations and thereby spending a lot of time on preparations making hosting even harder.
-There is a recipe for easy and regular hospitality.
-Keep it simple.
 This is an invaluable advice given to my family by a friend of ours.
 We have seen her regularly hosting people using this mantra.
 Don’t misunderstand the word simple.
 This doesn’t always mean just one or two food types.
 With some planning and creative ideas, she successfully manages to prepare faster meals, and I never have seen anyone missing seconds.
 Like most things it will get easier with experience and as you learn ways of pleasant and graceful serving.
 Undoubtedly, some occasions, like a Thanksgiving meal, demand or expect fancy and exquisite arrangements.
-Otherwise, hospitality can be successfully managed by a smart strategy of keeping it simple on most occasions.
+Even on such occasions hospitality can be elegantly done with some thoughtful planning.

 How many times you have been invited to a home and all the time you talked about food sitting around the table?
 How many of you didn’t even get to spent time with your invited guests as you got tired and carried away with the arrangements?
 I bet all of you had experiences like that.